 This EU regulatory framework has already inspired many countries around the world and is continuing to do so.
 In Australia the EU regulatory framework for biosimilar medicines was effectively adopted in 2006 and any revisions have been adopted since.
 In March 2009, Japan issued a similar set of biosimilar guidelines giving clear instruction on the requirements for development and registration of this group of medicinal products.
 In March 2010, guidance for SEBs (Subsequent Entry Biologics) was finalised and issued in Canada, with the first biosimilar medicine having been approved there in 2009 using the earlier draft guidelines.
 A revised version was released for consultation in 2015.
 In the USA the Biologics Price Competition and Innovation Act (BPCI Act) was signed into law in March 2010.
 This Act establishes an abbreviated approval pathway for biological products that are demonstrated to be 'highly similar' (biosimilar) to, or 'interchangeable' with, an FDA-licensed biological product.
 This approval pathway of biosimilar medicines was embedded in the March 2010 US healthcare law, i.e. the Patient Protection and Affordable Care Act (PPACA).
 The FDA has issued a set of biosimilar guidelines since 2012, 4 of them were finalised in 2015.

 Finally, the FDA released in March 2016 its draft guidance "Labeling for Biosimilar Products" and announced that a guideline on interchangeability will be released within 2016.

-"The goal of a biosimilar development program is to demonstrate biosimilarity between the proposed product and the reference product, not to independently establish the safety and effectiveness of the proposed product.
-Consequently, a biosimilar product that is shown to be highly similar to an FDA-approved reference product may rely on our previous determination of the reference product's safety and effectiveness, rather than generate a full profile of productspecific nonclinical and clinical data.
-With this in mind, we are recommending an approach to biosimilar prescribing information, or "labeling," that also relies largely on the safety and effectiveness information from labeling for the corresponding reference product."
+"The goal of a biosimilar development program is to demonstrate biosimilarity establish the safety and effectiveness of the product that is shown to be highly similar to an FDA-approved reference product may rely on our previous determination of the reference product's safety and effectiveness, specific nonclinical and clinical data.
+With this in mind, we are recommending an approach to biosimilar prescribing information, or

-Leah Christl, PhD, Associate Director for Therapeutic Biologics - Therapeutic Biologics and Biosimilars Team, Office of New Drugs, CDER, US Food and Drug Administration (FDA)
+Leah Christl, PhD, Associate Director for CDER, US Food and Drug Administration (FDA)